akshat151/Graphical-Image-Manipulation-And-Editing-Application-using-Java/README.txt

 Contents:

 Introduction
-Design Changes and Justification
+Design Changes If Any
-Commands
-Class and their representation
+Mosaicking Implementation
 Citation